syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 ## Is Drop-Down Open

-The "IsDropDownOpen" property in the "Autocomplete" control can be used to gets a boolean value indicating whether the drop down is open or close.
-It returns `true` if the drop down is open, otherwise `false`.
+The "IsDropDownOpen" property in the "Autocomplete" control can be used to get a boolean value indicating whether the drop-down is open or closed.
+It returns `true` if the drop-down is open, otherwise `false`.

 N> Currently, users can only get the boolean value based on whether a drop-down menu is open or not; the property "IsDropDownOpen" cannot be set.